-This Corporate Plan is CSC's principal planning document for delivering on its purpose to build, support and protect better retirement outcomes for all our customers (being current and former Australian Government employees and members of the Australian Defence Force) and their families.
+This Corporate Plan is CSC's principal planning document for reporting to the Parliament on its purpose to build, support and protect better retirement outcomes for all our customers (being current and former Australian Government employees and members of the Australian Defence Force) and their families.

-The Corporate Plan is the first part of CSC's Board-approved Business Plan that assists in delivering on CSC's purpose.
+The Corporate Plan is the first part of CSC's Board-approved Business Plan that sets out how CSC delivers these customer outcomes, as required by APRA Prudential Standard SPS 515.